Equivariant cohomology of torus orbifolds: GKM-orbifolds

 \begin{theorem} Let $\mathcal{X}=(X, \mathcal{U})$ be a GKM-orbifold with respect to an effective action of torus $T$, whose underlying topological space $X$ is homotopic to a $T$-CW complex.
 Assume that all isotropy subgroups of $T$ are connected and $H^{odd}(X)=0$.
 Then the equivariant cohomology ring $H^\ast_{T}(X)$ is isomorphic to $H_{T}^\ast(\Gamma, \alpha)$ as an $H^\ast(BT)$-algebra. \end{theorem}

 \begin{proof} The proof is similar to \cite[Proposition 2.2]{BFR} and \cite[Theorem 1.3]{Fr}.
 The assumption $H^{odd}(X;\ZZ)=0$ implies that the Serre spectral sequence of the fibration

 degenerates at the $E_2$-page.
-Moreover, the connectedness of the isotropy subgroups of $T$ gives that the exactness of the Chang-Skjelbred sequence
+This is equivalent to the exactness of the Chang--Skjelbred sequence

-over $\ZZ$-coefficients, see \cite[Theorem 1.1]{FP}.
+over $\ZZ$-coefficients by the connectedness of the isotropy subgroups of $T$.
+We refer to \cite[Theorem 1.1]{FP}.
 Here, $X_0$ and $X_1$ denote the set of fixed points and the union of all $0$- and $1$-dimensional orbits in $X$, respectively.
 The map $\iota \colon X_0 \hookrightarrow X$ is the inclusion of fixed points into $X$.
 Since $X_0$ is finite, we have